Roggeveld Wind Farm

 The Roggeveld Wind Power Station is an operational 147 MW wind power plant in South Africa.
-The power station, which began commercial operations in March 2022, was developed and is owned by Building Energy.
+The power station, which began commercial operations in March 2022, was originally developed by G7 Renewable Energies between 2009 and 2015 and thereafter by Red Rocket (formerly known as Building Energy) who owns and operates the project.
 The energy generated at this wind farm is sold to the South African national electricity utility company Eskom, under a 20-year power purchase agreement (PPA).

 Location

 The power station is located about 35 km north of the town of Matjiesfontein, in Central Karoo District Municipality, Western Cape Province.
 The wind farm straddles the border between Northern Cape Province and Western Cape Province, approximately 269 km, northeast of the coastal city of Cape Town.

 The geographical coordinates of Roggeveld Wind Power Station are 32°57'05.0"S, 20°32'55.0"E (Latitude:-32.951389; Longitude:20.548611).

 Overview

 The concession for this wind farm was awarded to G7 Renewable Energies of South Africa in 2015, as part of the fourth round of the Renewable Energy Independent Power Producer Procurement Programme (REIPPPP), of the Republic of South Africa.
 G7 signed a 20-year power purchase agreement with Eskom.
 Building Energy, a subsidiary of Red Rocket, took over the concession, in or after 2018.
 The design called for the installation of 44 Nordex turbines, rated at 3.15MW and 3 turbines rated at 3MW, for a total installed capacity of 147MW.